Useful clean air campaign links

 - engaging local communities.

-A Greenlight Notts facebook page has been set up to exchange information.
-It has been posting updates on official monitoring data for nitrogen dioxide and particulates on the ring road at Western Boulevard - with levels of NO2 upto 131µg/m3 on 27 March (compared to a legal limit of 40 for annual average).
+Previously a Greenlight Notts facebook page posted updates on official monitoring data for nitrogen dioxide and particulates on the ring road at Western Boulevard - with levels of NO2 upto 131µg/m3 on 27 March and 101µg/m3 on 21 April (compared to a legal limit of 40 for annual average).

 A new report from the British Lung Foundation says that pollution levels around the QMC are unsafe.
 And both the City Council and Highways England should be doing more.
 Fine particulates (PM2.5) are linked to 6.4% of adult deaths in the city.